mapado/install-deps-from-pr/README.md

 const config = {
   currentRepo: 'owner/repo-name', // the current repository name
   prDescriptionRegex: /### Dépendances \(pull requests\) :([\s\S]*?)###/, // A regex that matches a block in your github description
-  repos: {
+  repos: [
-    // an object of valid repositories containing the repository name as key, and an object with "install" and "build" scripts as value
-    'owner/cart': {
-      install: 'yarn install',
-      build: 'yarn build && yarn build:types',
-    },
-    'owner/tools': {
-      install: 'yarn install',
-      build: 'yarn build',
-    },
-  },
+    // an array of valid repositories that will be searched for this PR 'owner/cart',
+    'owner/tools',
+  ],
 };

 export default config;